defold/doc/docs/en/manuals/debugging-native-code.md

 In iTunes, you can view/download an apps container.

-In the `XCode -> Devices` window, you can also select the crash logs
+In the `Xcode -> Devices` window, you can also select the crash logs

 ## Symbolicate a callstack